 The event created an atmosphere that facilitated networking and gaining a deeper understanding of the thriving tech landscape in Atlanta, including the strong startup community and innovations being done in the sports landscape.

 We partnered with the Technology Association of Georgia (TAG), Georgia’s largest tech meet-up which serves over 30,000 members; Startup Grind Atlanta, a community to teach, inspire and connect entrepreneurs; and Megaport, Digital Realty’s cloud exchange partner.

 A portion of the event was dedicated to providing an educational training on our newest offering, Service Exchange powered by Megaport.
 You can learn more about Service Exchange and our partnership with Megaport here and here.

-Another focus for the event was to provide guided tours for attendees through our fifth Atlanta data centre, which opened in March 2017.
-Our data centre at 250 Williams seamlessly interconnects with the region's key carrier hotel at 56 Marietta Street.
+Another focus for the event was to provide guided tours for attendees through our fifth Atlanta data center, which opened in March 2017.
+Our data center at 250 Williams seamlessly interconnects with the region’s key carrier hotel at 56 Marietta Street.
 With over 170 service providers (network, IT, and cloud), you can leverage our Atlanta facilities to connect with customers, providers and partners.
 Missed out?
-You can timetable a tour of 250 Williams at any time.
+You can schedule a tour of 250 Williams at any time.

 A highlight of the event was the Tech Talks portion, specifically spotlighting the Atlanta tech scene.
 We had Larry Williams, President of TAG, kick off the session with a very warm welcome followed by informative, fireside chats.
 See below for some highlights.